grvtgpt/PenetrationTesting/README.md

 11. Evil Twin

 Make sure you have the proper rights to penetrate/hack the system you are operating on.
+Without certain rights, hacking is illegal and is counted as a cyber crime.

 Any contribution by you is valuable.